wallenjos01/MidnightProxy/README.md

   - Note: Because server status requests only have access to the player's protocol version, IP address, and the hostname and port used to connect to the server, not all requirement types can be used.

-### Requirements
+## Requirements
-Backend servers and status entries use requirements to route connections.
+Routes and status entries use requirements to route connections.
 Each connection needs a type and a value.
-There are a number of requirement types, and the value is dependent on the type.
+There are a number of requirement types, and the configuration keys are dependent on the type.
 A minimal requirement which checks the hostname used to connect would look something like the following:
 ```json
 "requirement": {